abdelhai/_blog/content/posts/deta_fastapi_jwt_auth_part_2.md

 ```

 ## Deploy on Deta micros

-Run the following commands in the same directory to deploy our app on Deta micros.
+Before we begin, make sure to [install the Deta CLI ](https://docs.deta.sh/docs/cli/install) After installing, run the following commands in the same directory to deploy our app on Deta micros.

 ```json
 deta login